dehidehidehi/vim-tools-for-scheme/README.md

 # Vim tools for Scheme

 The developper experience for Scheme using vanilla Vim is painful.
-The goal of this repository is to provide a modern developper experience in Vim for making Scheme applications.
+The goal of this repository is to provide a modern developper experience in Vim for making RNRS compliant Scheme applications.
+Specifically R6RS.

 # Solutions